freesewing/markdown/org/blog/announcing-charlie/en.md

  - The [logo plugin](https://freesewing.dev/reference/plugins/logo/) now supports dark mode
  - Titan and Paco have a new `waistbandHeight` option
  - Core no longer rounds point coordinates to avoid misses when using [path.split](https://freesewing.dev/reference/api/path/split/)
- - [Bella](/designs/bella/) has a fix to the shoulder to better accomodate doll-sized clothing
+ - [Bella](/designs/bella/) has a fix to the shoulder to better accommodate doll-sized clothing
  - [Charlie](/designs/charlie/) is the first pattern to list some of the absolute dimensions when configuring a pattern, but we plan to extend this to other designs.
  We have documented [the new raise methods](https://freesewing.dev/reference/api/part/raise) for designers who want to utilize this feature.
  - Speaking of documentation, our examples in our [documentation for developers](https://freesewing.dev/) now allows you to toggle a switch to reveal the points and paths in the examples
- - The [part.getId()](https://freesewing.dev/reference/api/part/getid/) method now takes a prefix argumnent
+ - The [part.getId()](https://freesewing.dev/reference/api/part/getid/) method now takes a prefix argument